 Umbral Cap and Upgrading Details

-- Umbral Cap is no longer 1,000 (as previously stated), it has been increased 4,000 (tentatively, may not be final).
+- Umbral Cap is 4,000 (tentatively, may not be final).

 - Their intent is to allow us to upgrade 5 pieces a week from 730 (minimum) to 800 GS fully.